 If you’re interested in fasting for blood pressure or any of the other benefits we mentioned, chat with your doctor about it first, to make sure it’s safe for you.

 The best way to know if intermittent fasting is a good fit for you is to give it a try!
-Take our SIMPLE quiz to get started with a fasting schedule that suits your needs, and we’ll hold your hand while you get comfy.
+Take our Simple quiz to get started with a fasting schedule that suits your needs, and we’ll hold your hand while you get comfy.
 Our in-app articles will show you the ropes so you can feel confident, start making progress, and not get thrown off track by any rookie intermittent fasting mistakes!

 What if I have hypotension?